InfiniBand

-InfiniBand (IB) is a computer networking communications standard used in high-performance computing that features very high throughput and very low latency.
+InfiniBand (IB) is a computer networking standard used in high-performance computing that features very high throughput and very low latency.
 It is used for data interconnect both among and within computers.
 InfiniBand is also used as either a direct or switched interconnect between servers and storage systems, as well as an interconnect between storage systems.
 It is designed to be scalable and uses a switched fabric network topology.